A Brief Intro to Matplotlib

 The outputs look the same for both of these examples because the plot type was chosen to work with both APIs, but the explicit API offers a much wider range of plot types and customizations.

 Let x be an array of 50 values from -5 to 5.
-Plot y = 1/(1+exp(-x)).
+Write a script to plot y = 1/(1+exp(-x)) that will run from the command line.
+(Hint: Refer to the section above on Controlling the Display.)

 Solution